 Agreement of terms

-We shall be grateful if the Commissioner would consider and note this statement of understanding.
-If the contents are not in accordance with your understanding of our terms of appointment, please let us know.
+We shall be grateful if the Audit and Accountability committee would consider and note this statement of understanding.
+If the contents are not in accordance with your understanding of our terms of appointment, please let us know. ][[